In this article, you’ll find answers to questions like:

 No one’s really sure, as most parents with toddlers have probably lost count.

-Joking aside, all those recitations of a child’s beloved nursery rhymes are actually helping the child become a better reader.
-Even if he or she doesn’t read yet.
+Joking aside, all those recitations of a child’s beloved nursery rhymes are actually helping the child become a better reader, even if he or she doesn’t read yet.

-“Research has shown that children who are familiar with 8-10 nursery rhymes by age 4 are better readers by age 8 than peers who weren’t exposed to nursery rhymes,” notes Darlene Kostrub, retired Chief Executive Officer of the Literacy Coalition of Palm Beach County.
+“Research has shown that children who are familiar with eight to 10 nursery rhymes by age 4 are better readers by age 8 than peers who weren’t exposed to nursery rhymes,” notes Darlene Kostrub, retired Chief Executive Officer of the Literacy Coalition of Palm Beach County.
 “A child needs spoken words in their vocabulary bank before they can learn to read those words, and for young children, hearing and repeating those words when they rhyme is a fun way to build a vocabulary.”

 Kostrub points out that, along with nursery rhymes, singing, talking and looking at picture books also help encourage better reading.